gitbls/pistrong/README.md

     sudo chmod 755 /usr/local/bin/InstallPiStrong
     sudo /usr/local/bin/InstallPiStrong

+See [Installation Log](https://github.com/gitbls/pistrong/blob/master/log-installpistrong.txt) for a session log which is the result of installing and configuring pistrong and InstallPiStrong.

+### Create your CA

-* **Create your CA.** The makeMyCA script uses pistrong to create a complete, secure, and ready-to-use CA for Android, iOS/macOS, Linux, and Windows clients.
+Use `sudo makeMyCA` to create a complete, secure, and ready-to-use CA for Android, iOS/macOS, Linux, and Windows clients.
 See below for details.

+See [makeMyCA log](https://github.com/gitbls/pistrong/blob/master/log-makeca.txt) to see the configuration of a CA.

+### Create Certs for users

-* **Add your users and devices.** These examples assume the username is *username*, and are taking the default *dev* for the device name.
+These examples assume the username is *username*, and are taking the default *dev* for the device name.
 You may find it simpler to use a meaningful name by adding `--dev something` which directs pistrong to add the string *something* to the name of this user.
 This is especially important if a user has multiple devices and you want to use a different cert on each device.
 Conversely, if a user's cert is going to be used across multiple devices, you don't need to use `--dev`, although you certainly can.
 *  Android users: `pistrong add username --remoteid android.yourdomain.com`
 *  iOS/macOS users: `pistrong add username --remoteid ios.yourdomain.com`
 *  Linux users: `pistrong add username --remoteid linux.yourdomain.com --linux`
 *  Windows users: `pistrong add username --remoteid windows.yourdomain.com`
-    *  `sudo systemctl enable --now strongswan` &mdash; Enable and start the strongSwan service

 Create multiple certs for a user with multiple devices in the following manner.
 Note that the value provided to --dev is strictly for your use to keep track of different devices, so can be anything you want.

-    * `pistrong add bill --dev galaxy --remoteid android.yourdomain.com`
+* `sudo pistrong add bill --dev galaxy --remoteid android.yourdomain.com`
-    * `pistrong add bill --dev iphone8 --remoteid ios.yourdomain.com`
+* `sudo pistrong add bill --dev iphone8 --remoteid ios.yourdomain.com`
-    * `pistrong add bill --dev ipad --remoteid ios.yourdomain.com`
+* `sudo pistrong add bill --dev ipad --remoteid ios.yourdomain.com`
-    * `pistrong add bill --dev mac --remoteid ios.yourdomain.com`
+* `sudo pistrong add bill --dev mac --remoteid ios.yourdomain.com`
-    * `pistrong add bill --dev surface --remoteid windows.yourdomain.com`
+* `sudo pistrong add bill --dev surface --remoteid windows.yourdomain.com`
-    * `pistrong add myportapi --linux --remoteid linux.yourdomain.com`
+* `sudo pistrong add myportapi --linux --remoteid linux.yourdomain.com`

 Once the certs for a client device or system have been created, you will install and configure the VPN on the client or device.
 Follow the OS-specific Cert installation instructions at [Client Certificate Installation and VPN Configuration](https://github.com/gitbls/pistrong/blob/master/CertInstall.md) to install the Cert and configure the VPN.

-See [Installation Log](https://github.com/gitbls/pistrong/blob/master/log-installpistrong.txt) for a session log which is the result of installing and configuring pistrong and InstallPiStrong.
-Also see [makeMyCA log](https://github.com/gitbls/pistrong/blob/master/log-makeca.txt) to see the configuration of a CA and adding a couple of users.

 ## Important IP Address Considerations